signalfx/splunk-otel-go/README.md

 > It is **officially supported** by Splunk.
 > However, breaking changes **MAY** be introduced.

+If you're currently using the SignalFx Go Agent and want to migrate to the Splunk Distribution of OpenTelemetry Go, see [Migrate from the SignalFx Go Agent](./MIGRATING.md).

 Table of Contents:

 - [Getting Started](#getting-started)